 Last year I took an Uber ride home after a night out with my wife, and the car that pulled up was a super boujee, new BMW.
 I was legit shocked to see that the Uber driver was driving a nicer car than I did.

 Naturally, I asked her what someone driving a brand new BMW was doing driving for Uber.
 My wife was cringing at this point.
 Our drive said she has a decent paying day job, but she likes the extra cash and genuinely enjoys meeting the people she picks up.

 Not all Uber driver reviews are from people who love the job, but many of the drivers I’ve talked to in-person actually like what they do.

 Companies know and expect that many of their drivers are working for their competitors.
-And if you read through very many Uber driver reviews, you’ll quickly learn that most Uber drivers are also driving for Lyft.
+And if you read through very many Uber driver reviews, you’ll quickly learn that most Uber drivers are also driving with Lyft.

 The sign-up process is really similar among companies.
 Once you’re signed on for more than one, you can keep both apps open on your phone at the same time.
 Some drivers have two phones mounted on their dashboard so they’re not constantly toggling back and forth.

 It’s easier to find fares that are close to you with both apps open.
 You can also get selective about where you pick people up from – you might learn that driving college kids to and from their dorms doesn’t pay as well.

 7. Know what the most common complaints from riders are